-- 1. To determine the impact of <the trial intervention> on healthcare utilisation in < type of participants> with <condition>. - 2. <insert>"
+- 1. To determine the safety and tolerability of <trial treatment> in <type of participants> with <condition>. - 2.
+To determine the impact of <trial treatment> on healthcare utilisation in < type of participants> with <condition>."

 3.1.3 Exploratory objectives

 A trial may or may not have additional exploratory objectives.
 Their purpose is to further explain or support findings of primary and secondary analyses and to suggest further hypotheses for later research.